Software-Knife-and-Tool/mu/README.md

 % sudo make install
 ```

-Having built and installed `mu`,  establish the current directory as a `mux`  workspace.
-In releases prior to 0.1.82, the make `world` target does this automatically.
-In 0.1.82 and later releases:
+Having built and installed `mu`,  establish the current directory as a `manifest`  workspace.

 ```
-% mux init
+% manifest init
 ```

-Subsequent builds and packaging of the system are facilitated with *mux*.
-See the *mux* section below for usage instructions.
+Subsequent builds and packaging of the system are facilitated with *manifest*.
+See the *Tools* section below for usage instructions.

-Note: the *mux* and *makefile* installation mechanisms do not remove the installation directory before writing it and changes to directory structure and files will accumulate.
+Note: the *manifest* and *makefile* installation mechanisms do not remove the installation directory before writing it and changes to directory structure and files will accumulate.